Sustainability Reporting Initiative

 As at December 31

-At December 31, 2020, the Innergex Board of Directors was composed of eleven (11) members – nine (9) independent including the chair, and two non-independent, including the President and CEO of the Corporation.
+At December 31, 2021, the Innergex Board of Directors was composed of ten (10) members – eight (8) independent including the Chair, and two non-independent, including the President and CEO of the Corporation.
+Board members are recruited for their experience, skills, expertise and commitment to sustainable development.
 Three committees, each composed of independent members and chaired by experts in each committee’s purview, provide ancillary advice and recommendations to the Board of Directors.

 Board and Committee Meetings